apideck-libraries/vault-core/README.md

 | showLanguageSwitch     | boolean                          | false    | false   | Show language switch at bottom                                                                                                                    |
 | showButtonLayout       | boolean                          | false    | false   | Show button layout instead of dropdown menu in TopBar for connection actions                                                                      |
 | autoStartAuthorization | boolean                          | false    | false   | Automatically start the authorization process.
 Applies Works only in the single connection mode                                                   |

+## Deploy

+User `np` to publish to NPM (2FA required).
+After publishing of new version make sure to upgrade `@apideck/react-vault` package inside the `iframe-vault` project and deploy it.